payal-kanani/electricity-generation-europe-2010-2022/README.md

 * **Year on Year Comparison:**
     * This page compares electricity generation performance across years with the following visualizations.
-    * **Clustered Column Chart:** Displays total electricity generated over time, enabling comparison between different years.
+    * **Clustered Column Chart:** Displays total electricity generated over time by energy type, enabling comparison between different countries.
     * **Area Chart:** Shows Year-to-Date (YTD) and Previous Year-to-Date electricity generation trends, making it easy to track annual changes and growth patterns.
     * **Slicer:** Country name slicer to filter and analyze the data for a specific country.